abemscac/pies-doc/docs/react/use-effect.md

 ```

 One advantage of this approach is that modifying the dependencies of one effect will not affect the other.
 This can be especially helpful in the long run, as it can help ensure that **the code for each flow remains independent and does not interfere with the other**.

+Furthermore, we can wrap these flows (effects) into their own hooks for better readability and maintainability, which will be discussed in the next section.

 ### Make Good Use of Hooks